TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

    .. method:: print_callers(*restrictions)

-      This method for the :class:`Stats` class prints a list of all functions that called each function in the profiled database.
+      This method for the :class:`Stats` kundi prints a list of all functions that called each function in the profiled database.
 The ordering is identical to that provided by :meth:`~pstats.Stats.print_stats`, and the definition of the restricting argument is also identical.
 Each caller is